mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Once we have identified that a bottleneck resides in certain userland process or kernel thread, what happens next?
 Understanding what that task is doing is a fair next step which will reveal which part of the code is generating the noise.

 For that more tools come handy: **perf** is probably one I used the most in this cases.
-Also facilities like dynamic kernel tracing or **ftrace**, either manually with some scripts or through **trace-cmd** command line tool.
+Also facilities like dynamic kernel tracing or ```ftrace```, either through scripting directly or through **trace-cmd** command line tool.

+Lastly, I must mention ```eBPF``` (extended Barkley Packet Filter, originially named after BSD's BPF, however radically different) which is remarkably valuable and versatile kernel facility that was created for tracing purposes, but quickly became a swiss-army knife within the kernel that allows the user to create his own code and run it in a JIT compiler in kernel land.
+Scary?
+Of course.

 ## Detecting Software Segmentation